 The best external hard drive for Xbox One

-Games hunger for storage is growing at a frightening pace, pushing up to 100GB or beyond for the latest triple-A titles.
-And that voraciousness only grows when you factor in digital add-ons and DLC, and the huge number of patches and updates that modern games all require.
+Gaming's hunger for storage is growing at a frightening pace, pushing up to 100GB or beyond for the latest triple-A titles.
+And that voraciousness only grows when you factor in digital add-ons and DLC, not to mention the huge number of patches and updates that modern games all require.
 Finding space to fit more than a handful of games on the included drive in your Xbox One is becoming more and more of a chore, so grab a huge 4TB drive and put your storage anxieties to bed.